proinsias/detection-and-exploration/README.md

 ```
 @phdthesis{odonovan2007detection,
-  title={The detection and exploration of planets from the Trans-atlantic Exoplanet Survey},
+  title={The Detection and Exploration of Planets from the Trans-atlantic Exoplanet Survey},
   author={{O'Donovan}, F.~T.},
   school={California Institute of Technology},
   year=2008,